-My Documents folder is the location where we all save our documents, spreadsheets, presentations and PDF files.
+My Documents folder is the location where we all save our documents, spreadsheets, presentations, and PDF files.
 Many of us even put simple text notes and blog drafts in My Documents.
 So, for obvious reasons, this location contains our precious files.

 With the launch of SkyDrive client software for Vista, Windows 7, and Windows 8 operating systems, Microsoft has made saving files in the cloud more easier.
 Anything that you move to the SkyDrive folder will automatically sync to your SkyDrive account.

 Yes, it’s now possible to automatically backup your My Documents folder to the cloud by relocating My Documents folder to SkyDrive’s folder.
-For two reasons, moving My Documents folder from its original location to SkyDrive’s folder make sense.
+For two reasons, moving My Documents folder from its original location to SkyDrive’s folder makes sense.
 First, you are automatically backing up all documents.
 Secondly, you can access your files from virtually anywhere as the SkyDrive client is available for Mac OS X Lion, Windows Phone, and iOS.

 So, how to change the default location of My Documents folder to SkyDrive’s folder.

 Step 1: Open Windows Explorer.
-In the navigation pane, click on arrow icon next to the Libraries to expand the tree and then click on Documents to see My Documents.
+In the navigation pane, click on the arrow icon next to the Libraries to expand the tree and then click on Documents to see My Documents.

 Step 2: Right-click on My Documents and click Properties.
-Switch to Location tab.
-Click on Move button and browse to SkyDrive’s folder and click Select folder button to set SkyDrive’s folder as My Documents new location.
+Switch to the Location tab.
+Click on the Move button and browse to SkyDrive’s folder and click Select folder button to set SkyDrive’s folder as My Documents new location.